sam-keen/ecotuned/README.md

 ## Example Recommendations

+**Personalised recommendations** (based on user setup):

-- **Line-dry laundry**: "Perfect drying conditions today with 4 hours of sunny weather (10am-2pm).
-Hang laundry outside now to save on tumble dryer costs."
+- **Line-dry laundry**: "Excellent line-drying conditions tomorrow with 5 hours of good drying and 10mph wind at 65% humidity.
+Hang your washing outside to save energy and money."
-- **Cycle to work**: "Great cycling conditions today: dry, light winds (8mph), and mild temps.
-Cycle to work and save on fuel."
-- **EV charging**: "Charge your EV between 11am-3pm today during peak solar generation hours to maximise renewable energy use."
-- **Batch hot water**: "Cold forecast today (2-8°C).
-Schedule showers, baths, and hot water-intensive cleaning for off-peak hours when your heating is on anyway."
-- **Natural ventilation**: "Mild conditions today (14-18°C, low 11°C).
-Open windows to naturally ventilate instead of running heating."
-- **Off-peak appliances**: "Set your dishwasher and washing machine to run during off-peak hours tonight (11pm-7am)."
+- **EV solar charging**: "Best charging window: 12:00-14:00 when your solar panels will generate maximum power.
+Clear skies with temperatures around 18°C mean strong solar generation."
+- **Heat pump efficiency**: "Temperatures tomorrow (10°C) are ideal for heat pump efficiency.
+Your system will use 30-40% less energy than in very cold weather."
+- **Hot water tank timing**: "Mild night ahead (12°C low) means less heat loss from your tank.
+Heat during off-peak hours (11pm-7am) for maximum savings."
+- **Electric heating with solar**: "Strong solar generation tomorrow - run electric heating 13:00-15:00 to use your own electricity."

+**Weather-driven recommendations** (for everyone):

+- **Indoor drying**: "Low humidity tomorrow (45%) means clothes will dry quickly indoors without additional heating.
+Use a clothes airer near natural ventilation."
+- **Natural ventilation**: "Mild temperatures tomorrow (19°C) will reach your preferred temperature of 19°C - ideal conditions for natural ventilation."
+- **Curtains for insulation**: "Cold night ahead (dropping to 2°C).
+Close curtains and blinds at dusk to prevent heat loss."
+- **Batch cooking**: "Cold and wet tomorrow - ideal for batch cooking.
+Prep multiple meals at once while the oven heat helps warm your home."

+All recommendations include:

+- ✅ Savings estimates (£0.15-£4.00 per action)
+- ✅ Clear reasoning (why the recommendation makes sense)
+- ✅ Time-specific windows (when applicable)
+- ✅ Priority indicators (high/medium/low)

-*Recommendations adapt based on weather, time of day, day of week, and user preferences*
+_Recommendations adapt based on weather, time of day, day of week, and user's specific home setup_

 ## API Rate Limits